18F/18f.gsa.gov/_join/eng-interviews.md

 Either option is totally fine, so choose the one you think will be easiest and will present yourself in the best light.

-You'll be asked to submit your "homework" at least 24 hours before your "homework" interview, about which more below:
+You'll be asked to submit your work at least 24 hours before your [review session](#take-home-review), so that we've got a chance to review your code before we talk to you about it.

 ### Interviews